 Primary resources

-Easy Checks - A First Review of Web Accessibility - describes a method to quickly identify some accessibility problems on a website
+Easy Checks - A First Review of Web Accessibility - provides step-by-step guidance and brief explanations for checking some aspects of accessibility

-Selecting Web Accessibility Evaluation Tools - highlights different features of evaluation tools which can assist during evaluation reviews
+Selecting Web Accessibility Evaluation Tools - provides guidance on choosing tools; describes the features and functionality of different types of evaluation tools, and discusses things to consider for your situation

-Web Accessibility Evaluation Tools - filterable list of Web accessibility evaluation tools
+Web Accessibility Evaluation Tools - filterable list of web accessibility evaluation tools

 Involving Users in Evaluating Web Accessibility - describes the benefits of evaluating with real people and identifying usability issues that are not discovered by conformance evaluation alone

-- references to resources to help people customize their web browser and computer setup

 Suggestions for speakers

 Activity/Demonstration: Explore web accessibility barriers using some of the techniques from Easy Checks - A First Review of Web Accessibility.
-For example use some techniques for examining pages using or .

 Activity/Demonstration: Use evaluation tools to help identify failures and repairs in the Before and After Demonstration.
 Discuss the different types of evaluation tools, their benefits, and their limitations.